octokit/plugin-rest-endpoint-methods.js/docs/actions/getWorkflowRunAttempt.md

   <tbody>
     <tr><td>owner</td><td>yes</td><td>

+The account owner of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>repo</td><td>yes</td><td>

+The name of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>run_id</td><td>yes</td><td>

-The id of the workflow run.
+The unique identifier of the workflow run.

 </td></tr>
 <tr><td>attempt_number</td><td>yes</td><td>